-We qualify as an EGC, as defined in the JOBS Act.
+We qualify as an emerging growth company, or EGC, as defined in the JOBS Act.
 As an EGC, we may take advantage of specified reduced disclosure and other requirements that are otherwise applicable generally to public companies, including reduced disclosure about our executive compensation arrangements, exemption from the requirements to hold non-binding advisory votes on executive compensation and golden parachute payments and exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.